 We use external service providers to manufacture our product candidates and for the majority of the services performed in connection with the preclinical and clinical development of our product candidates.
-We have used our internal research and development resources, including our employees and discovery infrastructure, across several projects and many of our costs have not been attributable to a specific project.
+Historically, we have used our internal research and development resources, including our employees and discovery infrastructure, across several projects and many of our costs have not been attributable to a specific project.
 Accordingly, we have not reported our internal research and development costs on a project basis.
 To the extent that external expenses are not attributable to a specific project, they are included in other programs.
-The following table summarizes our research and development expenses for the three months ended March 31, 2014 and 2013 (in thousands):
+The following table summarizes our research and development expenses for the three and six months ended June 30, 2014 and 2013 (in thousands):